scholarnishu/ELK-Stack/README.md

 	==> default: Setting the name of the VM: vagrant_default_1628250509091_38968

-	//	Getting into virtual machine using ssh connection vagrant ssh
+	//Getting into virtual machine using ssh connection

+		vagrant ssh